The Concord Review: Full Guide and How to Get Published

 Learn more about Evan Luo's journey.

-Success Story: Dr. Tamás Vonyó - From Review Author to Economic History Scholar
+Dr. Tamás Vonyó - From Essay Author to Economic History Scholar

-The essay titled "Ploughshares into Swords: Did the German Industrial Phoenix Push Wilhelm II Towards Reckless Ambition?" was authored by Dr. Tamás Vonyó and published in The Concord Review's Summer 1999 number.
+The essay titled "Ploughshares into Swords: Did the German Industrial Phoenix Push Wilhelm II Towards Reckless Ambition?" by Tamás Vonyó was published in The Concord Review's Summer 1999.

-At the time, Tamás was a student at Lester B Pearson United World College of the Pacific in Victoria, British Columbia.
-The publication in The Concord Review was the very first academic success in his life, which motivated him to carry on with his studies and make a career in history.
+At the time, Tamás was a student at Pearson United World College of the Pacific in Victoria, British Columbia.
+The publication in The Concord Review motivated him to study history at university and to keep publishing.
+By the time he finished university, he had published two articles in top journals and secured a contract for his first book.

-His success was moving nonstop.
-First, he got a full scholarship for an MPhil and then he received a PhD in Economic and Social History from the University of Oxford.
-His graduate work in German economic history was awarded the prestigious Feinstein Prize and the thesis prize of the International Economic History Association.
+Tamás went from strength to strength.
+He was awarded a full scholarship for an MPhil and then a PhD in Economic and Social History from the University of Oxford.
+His MA thesis k in German economic history was awarded the prestigious Feinstein Prize in 2008, and his PhD won the prize of the International Economic History Association.

-Dr. Vonyó's academic journey took him to the London School of Economics and Bocconi University in Milan, and now he is an associate professor with tenure, thus teaching at this university.
+Dr. Vonyó's academic journey took him to the London School of Economics and Bocconi University in Milan, where he is now an associate professor with tenure.
+He is the author of several articles in leading journals of economic history and of a monograph published by Cambridge University Press and endorsed by Barry Eichengreen, a high-profile historian.

 Learn more about Dr. Tamás Vonyó's achievements at The Concord Review.

-To be published in The Concord Review is a great accomplishment and can open up many opportunities for you.
-Use this guide to help you have a higher chance of success.
-Always remember that thorough research, clear writing, and careful editing are essential.
+To be published in The Concord Review is a great accomplishment and can open up many opportunities.
+Always remember that a commitment to reading trustworthy sources, clear writing, and careful editing is essential.

 If you are interested in doing research, consider joining Indigo Research’s programs.
-At Indigo, we help high school students create a publishable research paper, according to The Concord Review Standard!
-If this journal is your goal, let us help you pave you the way.
+At Indigo, we help high school students create publishable research papers that fulfill The Concord Review standards!
+If this journal is your goal, let us help you pave the way.

 Getting published in The Concord Review is a prestigious achievement for any high school student, and Indigo Research can help you reach that goal.
 With our expert mentorship, you’ll gain the skills and guidance needed to produce high-quality, publishable research.
 Our program connects you with top professors and provides the resources to excel in your academic pursuits.